 Cristina sensed a rich partnership in the making.
 She assigned us other songs together, and we found short hours in practice rooms to read yet more.
 We began spending afternoons over coffees or glasses of wine at Max Cafe on Amsterdam Ave. and 123rd, learning about each others’ lives, discovering we shared an irreverent sense of humor.
 I asked Sam to play my master’s recital, a beast of a program including Schubert, Fauré, Rachmaninoff, Harbison, and Britten.
 We listened to each other perform in Carnegie Hall—Brahms (me), Schubert (him).

 School ended.
-Sam moved back to the UK; I moved to the Netherlands.
+Sam moved back to the UK, and I moved to the Netherlands.
 We did occasional concerts together, never as many as we wanted.
 We texted, we visited, we shared vacations; we celebrated each others’ triumphs and pulled each other out of slumps.
 In the winter of 2019, we performed a little bit of Messiaen together, and afterwards, I began to draft the program that would become “Regards sur l’Infini.”

 Rotterdam, spring 2020